FRCTeam4069/frc-scouting/README.md

 ### Possible issues
 If this does not work, it is possible that the scripts in this folder are not allowed to be executed. `chmod -R 755 /path/to/frc-scouting/html` should solve this problem.

-If other problems are encountered, please open an issue on GitHub and we would be happy to help!
+If other problems are encountered, your best friend is Apache's error log file, located in `/var/log/apache2/error.log` on Ubuntu and `/usr/local/var/log/httpd/error_log` on macOS.
+If you can't solve the problem, please open an issue on GitHub and we would be happy to help!